anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Fame usually comes to those who are thinking about something else.
+Quote: The road of excess leads to the palace of wisdom.

-By: Oliver Wendell Holmes Jr.
+By: William Blake